Accessing the Pieces Copilot Chat in JetBrains IDEs

 Contextualized Chats

-There are 2 different levels of contextual awareness that you can utilize when initiating a Copilot chat (or adding code to an existing chat) with the Pieces Copilot.
+You can utilize 2 different levels of contextual awareness when initiating a Copilot chat (or adding code to an existing chat) with the Pieces Copilot.

 Ask Copilot About Selection